 To legally work in Vietnam, and apply for temporary residency, you require a work permit.
 While you can find work without a permit, good companies will not allow you to work for them without it as they can get fined by the government.
 The work permit process can be a bit of headache and a costly endeavour.
 I’ve put this guide together to walk you through the process, so you know what documents to pack and how to prepare them for getting a work permit in Vietnam.

 At the end of 2017 the Vietnamese and British government made changes to the process of legalising documents for the work permit in Vietnam.
 These changes seem to have been specific to UK citizens only (read the full procedure on the Government site here) but changes to the work permit process in Vietnam happen frequently so do check the government recommendations for your nationality before starting the process of moving to Vietnam.
-While we didn’t have to get our documents legalised this way, we have updated this post to take the new method into account.
+While I didn’t have to get my documents legalised this way, I have updated this post to take the new method into account.

 How do you apply for a work permit in Vietnam?

 To apply for a work permit you must first be sponsored by an employer.
 Thankfully your employer completes the paperwork and legal aspect for you.
 This means you will only need to prepare your documents to give to them.

 Related Post: How to Find a Teaching English Job in Vietnam

 What do you need to get a work permit in Vietnam?

 There are a number of things you must have to obtain a work permit in Vietnam: